auremoser/geo-connections/README.md

 geo-connections is an experiment with CartoDB's Static Maps API, to demo some of the functionality and test with a v-day usecase.

+The Static Maps API allows you to access your carto maps and export them as .pngs or other image files for print and sharing.
+We wanted to fine a slick print use-case to demo what it can do, and voilà, V-Day approaches!

 We asked attendees at this month's geo-nyc to send in the name and location of someone they missed.
 Then we made a carto map to pull in those data, plot them by id and export them as images for postcard valentines to share this holiday (Feb.
 14th).

-This repository hosts the files, htmltemplates and js code and exported pngs to make it work.
+This repository hosts the files, html templates and js code and exported pngs to make it work.

 ####read on